roelandschoukens/QUERTY-AltGr-compose/README.md

    missing.

  - MKLC will refuse to generate a setup package if your layout (with the same name) is currently in use.
 So go to settings and remove it first.
+And carefully keep the version string and description strings in sync, otherwise things will get very confusing in the control panel.

  - In general developing this thing is a PITA because Windows doesn’t handle updates to layouts well (in their defense it is a very unusual thing to do).
 Reboot in case